 The mission of Greater Minneapolis Crisis Nursery is to end child abuse and neglect and create strong, healthy families.

 In 1978, the United Way conducted research on child abuse and neglect in the Minneapolis area.
 The study found that overstressed parents had no place to bring their children when they needed a respite from child care while they resolved a family crisis.
 To fill this need, the Junior League of Minneapolis and partnering community groups established the Minneapolis Crisis Nursery, the first agency of its kind in Minnesota.
-We opened our doors in 1983, sheltering six children per day.
-Since 1999, the Crisis Nursery has been located in Golden Valley and currently has 18 beds in which to care for children.
-Our highest priority is to serve as many children and families as possible.
+We opened our doors in 1983.
+The Crisis Nursery is located in Minneapolis and currently has 18 beds in which to care for children.

 You donation supports the thousands of vulnerable children that Greater Minneapolis Crisis Nursery cares for every year.
 Together we can end child abuse and neglect.